 In a digital system, the signal isn't scrambled, but encrypted.
 The encrypted signal must be decoded with the proper key.
 Without the key, the digital-to-analog converter can't turn the stream of bits into anything usable by the television's tuner.
 When a "non-signal" is received, the cable system substitutes an advertisement or the familiar blue screen.

-For more information on cable television and related topics, check out the links on the next page.
+For more information on cable television and related topics, check out the links below.